Same Day Approval

 2. Loan Modification: The VA can adjust key loan terms—like the repayment timeline or interest rate—to lower your monthly payment.
 The COVID-19 Refund Modification is a popular route for those who fell behind due to pandemic-related issues.

-3. Veterans Affairs Servicing Purchase (VASP): Introduced in May 2024, VASP lets the VA purchase defaulted loans from mortgage servicers, then restructure them at a 2.5% fixed rate.
-However, the VA announced in April 2025 that VASP will no longer accept new enrollees after May 1, 2025, due to program concerns.
+3. Veterans Affairs Servicing Purchase (VASP): Introduced in May 2026, VASP lets the VA purchase defaulted loans from mortgage servicers, then restructure them at a 2.5% fixed rate.
+However, the VA announced in April 2026 that VASP will no longer accept new enrollees after May 1, 2026, due to program concerns.

-4. Homeowner Assistance Fund (HAF): This state-run program provides grants or loans to veterans for mortgage payments, property taxes, or paying off liens.
+4. Homeowner Assistance Fund (HAF): This state-run program provides grants or loans to Veterans for mortgage payments, property taxes, or paying off liens.
 Check your state’s HAF program here to see if you qualify.

 5. VA Streamline Refinance (IRRRL): The Interest Rate Reduction Refinance Loan helps you lower your monthly payment by reducing your interest rate.
 Even if your loan is delinquent, you might still qualify, provided you resolve the delinquency.